Why Is She So Hairy? Iconography of Mary Magdalene

 min Read19 September 2023

 Whenever I come across Gothic or early Renaissance representations of Mary Magdalene I always ask myself this question – why is she so hairy?
 Keep on reading to find out why artists depicted this saint with either very long hair or a hairy jumpsuit.

-Mary Magdalene was this figure from the Gospels which caused a headache to the generations of popes.
-From the beginning she was associated with a nameless penitent woman, who previously having been a prostitute, converted and followed Christ.
-As the Gospel does not mention her name, she was a perfect character for preachers, an example of penitence, but also an explanation why women are not to be given full rights in the Church: because they are sinful (no mentioning Eve who brought the original sin on all of us… Those women.)
+We should start this story from the beginning; Mary Magdalene is a figure from the Gospels who caused a headache for generations of popes.
+From the start she was associated with a nameless penitent woman who was previously a prostitute that converted and followed Christ.
+As the Gospel does not mention her name, she was a perfect character for preachers, an example of penitence, but also an explanation why women are not to be given full rights in the Church: because they are sinful (not mentioning Eve who brought the original sin on all of us).

-The legend has it that having witnessed Jesus’ crucifixion and his resurrection, Mary Magdalene went to live an ascetic solitary life on a desert, praying and fasting (let’s forget Dan Brown’s version for now…).
-She did not care about any mundane objects, including her clothes, so she wore the same veils until they wore off and fell apart.
-To protect her modesty, her bodily hair miraculously grew in abundance.
-(But in Riemenschneider’s work, her hair does not cover her breasts, I wonder why…)
+Legend has it that having witnessed Jesus’ Crucifixion and his Resurrection, Mary Magdalene went on to live an ascetic solitary life in a desert, praying and fasting (let’s forget Dan Brown’s version for now).
+She did not care about any mundane objects, including her clothes, so she wore the same veils until they wore out and fell apart.
+To protect her modesty, her body hair miraculously grew in abundance.
+(However, in Riemenschneider’s work, her hair does not cover her breasts, I wonder why…).

 In other representations such as this one, her hair simply grows so long that it covers her entire body.
 That’s a more credible representation, since there were no hairdressers in the desert, I imagine.
 The most interesting part of this story, however, is that AGAIN Mary Magdalene, poor girl, was confused with somebody else.